briankoser/sfc-listeners-guide/episodes/0186-sci-fi-christian-t-shirts-and-other-news.md

 What the Frodo: Red Wedding Halloween costumes are being sold with spoiler warnings

-{% timeLink podcast_file_url, '24:10' %} Matt has a box in his room labeled Francis Coppola.
+{% timeLink {url:podcast_file_url, t:'24:10'} %} Matt has a box in his room labeled Francis Coppola.
 He says he's holding Coppola's stuff.

 Take That, Science: jetpack moves closer to market